Aquib489/htmlxify/language_server/README.md

-# HTMLx Language Server
+# htmlxify Language Server

-This folder is reserved for future Language Server Protocol (LSP) support for HTMLx.
+This folder is reserved for future Language Server Protocol (LSP) support for htmlxify.

 ## Purpose

-A Language Server will provide enhanced IDE integration for HTMLx, including:
+A Language Server will provide enhanced IDE integration for htmlxify, including:
 - Real-time syntax validation and error reporting
 - Code completion and IntelliSense
 - Go-to-definition and symbol navigation